Why Use CIT Clinics To Provide KAP?

 - 60 minute session – $725

 - 120 minute session – $995

 We can adjust the duration of your KAP session to any desired length of time.
 One of the benefits of administering Ketamine intravenously is that we can be very precise about both the dose and duration of the treatments.
 We can provide a 45 minute experience or a 4 hour experience.
 Studies indicate longer 4-hour sessions are for Chronic Pain management, while 1hr sessions are for mood disorders.
 Since every patient is different and every infusion experience is different, intravenous access allows us to personalize the treatment session from one treatment to the next.
 We have noticed that throughout the typical 6 infusion protocol (delivered over 2-3 weeks), patients are best served by adapting the treatment protocol to what they are experiencing on any given treatment day by adjusting the key variables of dose and duration.

 It will depend on mental health insurance and how patients are paying for their therapy visit, but as a medical clinic, providing a documented clinical procedure allows us to help patients submit reimbursable records to their insurance.
 Patients heart rate, blood pressure, respiratory rate and O2 saturation are wirelessly monitored and recorded throughout.
-While we can’t guarantee reimbursement, we have found that being able to document the administration of several medicines (IV Nutrients for fatigue, NAD for alcohol or opioid cravings/withdrawals, etc.) within any given treatment for a multitude of diagnoses, dramatically increases the likelihood of it being viewed as a reimbursable procedure.
+While we can’t guarantee reimbursement, we have found that being able to document the administration of several medicines (IV Nutrients, NAD+, etc.) within any given treatment for a multitude of diagnoses, dramatically increases the likelihood of it being viewed as a reimbursable procedure.